Metastasis and Local Invasion: When Cancer Spreads

 You don’t have to do every staging test, of course.
 The value of the information gained has to be balanced against the cost.

-For example, if you know you will not do chemotherapy, which treats metastasis in many cancer types, you might not need to look for metastasis.
-Or, if you know surgery is out of the question, you might not need to get detailed images.
+• If you know you will not do chemotherapy, which treats metastasis in many cancer types, you might not need to look for metastasis.

 “Metastasis of Unknown Origin”

-Occasionally, veterinarians are unable to determine the original location of the cancer cells tested.
-This is called “metastasis of unknown origin” (MUO) or “metastatic cancer of unknown primary” (MCUP).2,9 Either of these designations generally entails a poor prognosis.2,9
+Occasionally, veterinarians cannot determine where the original tumor is for the cancer cells tested.
+This is called “metastasis of unknown origin” (MUO) or “metastatic cancer of unknown primary” (MCUP).2,9

 Is My Dog Dying If They Have Metastasis and Local Invasion?